 I’d like you to try removing images 1, 2 and 5, Ghada, and to see what you can replace them with, keeping themes of balance and symmetry in mind.
 It will probably be helpful to return to your daughters’ texts, as well as your contact sheets.
 Let me know if you find this a struggle or need a second opinion.
 Alternatively, try simply losing image 5 (too much like a promotional shot for IKEA) and replacing it with something much stronger.

 I’d highly recommend a look at the work of Hellen van Meene, especially her portraits of twins, and Doppelgangers by Wendy McMurdo, which, whilst conceptually quite different, I think you’ll find very interesting.
-I will research both practitioners and provide the link.

 Research & Learning Log